- Travel Home

 Though often incredibly crowded with shoppers, especially on a Saturday, Grafton Street is a one-stop affair for clothes hounds and musos alike.
 At the south end, the Stephen’s Green Shopping Centre is a beautiful wrought iron Victorian shopping arcade home to even more well-known brands.

-Grafton Street: Dublin 2; moderate/expensive
+Grafton Street, Dublin Ireland; moderate/expensive

 The beacon of haute shopping in Ireland, Brown Thomas is a swanky department store that stocks everything from Marc Jacobs handbags to designer kitchenware.